enoskyeza/practice/README.md

 7. Objects:
     Create an object called person with properties name and age.
 Set the values to your name and age.

+8. Array Manipulation:
+    Add a new fruit, "grape", to the fruits array created earlier.